pirapira/ethereum-formal-verification-overview/README.md

-## Path c.
+## Sideway.
 A Safe Programming Language

 This alone does not verify smart contracts, but I have a chance to make it static analyzer friendly.